 Today, 9 out of 10 diamonds are polished in India.
-The knowledge and expertise of the diamond industry’s highly skilled workforce has made India one of the key contributors to the growth of diamond jewelry worldwide.
+The knowledge and expertise of the diamond industry’s highly skilled workforce have made India one of the key contributors to the growth of diamond jewelry worldwide.
 The diamond industry in India has also been a key contributor to the annual growth of the country’s gross domestic product (GDP).

-Diamond industry Facts : FACT 9
+Diamond industry Facts: FACT 9

 APPROXIMATELY $8.5 BILLION WORTH OF DIAMONDS A YEAR COME FROM AFRICAN COUNTRIES.

-The majority of today’s diamonds are sourced from Africa, Canada, Russia, Australia and South America, with an estimated 65% of the world’s diamonds being produced in African countries.
+The majority of today’s diamonds are sourced from Africa, Canada, Russia, Australia, and South America, with an estimated 65% of the world’s diamonds being produced in African countries.
 When measured by value, Botswana is the biggest producer of diamonds in the world.